ieee-vgtc/ieeevis.org/year/2018/info/registration/travel-information.md

 <a name='car-parking'></a>**Parking**
 The hotel has its own underground parking garage offering 450 parking spaces (18 euros per day).
-For more information on the convention center visit: https://www.estrel.com/en/convention-center.html
+For more information on the convention center visit: <a href="https://www.estrel.com/en/convention-center.html">https://www.estrel.com/en/convention-center.html</a>

 ## <a name='todo'></a>Things To Do in Berlin - Neukölln